 Right: Aji criollo drying on the vine at 8,200 feet.
 Once the chiles are picked, they’re trucked to the Molino Cerrillos facility to be ground and steam-sterilized.
 Photo by Galen McCleary

 The growers believe a combination of extreme altitude, dry air, scanty irrigation, and harsh limestone soil make the plants fight for survival and results in deeper, richer flavors—the way grapes grown in tough conditions can develop added character, too.
 What tempers the chile’s heat?
 Most likely the climate, which never exceeds 90 F and often hangs out at around 50 or 60 F.

 Molino Cerrillos worked with Provisions to grow the first organic aji criollo in Argentina, rejecting synthetic fertilizers and adding compost.
 Given the remote location of the farm, every change was a challenge, including bringing in new supplies and arranging for organic certifiers to fly in from Buenos Aires.
 From the provincial city of Salta, getting to the fields involves a drive of several hours on steep, unpaved mountain roads and through rocky riverbeds.

 By harvest time in May, the chiles ripen to a brilliant scarlet and then dry on the plant, further concentrating the flavor.
 To preserve the vivid color as the chiles dry, the plants are uprooted and laid under shade trees.
 Then the pods are picked and trucked to the Molino Cerrillos facility in Salta, ground and briefly steamed to sterilize, and shipped to the States.
 Provisions blends these remarkable chiles into several different foods, with more on the horizon..

-After all these years, finding the right source for aji molido has been a useful reminder that great flavor tends to be rooted in a place.
+After all these years, the search has ended—a useful reminder that great flavor tends to be rooted in a place.